djschnei21/multi-product-integration-demo/README.md

 - You need a Packer Registry Initialized within your HCP Project
 - You need a TFC account and a TFC user token
 - You need a pre-configured OAuth connection between TFC and GitHub
+  - Once created note your OAuth Token ID.
+This can be found by navigating in TFC to Org "Settings" --> "Version Control - Providers" --> "OAuth Token Id"

 ### Preparing your HCP Packer Registry